-Warning/indicator lamp Possible causes/consequences and ▶ Solutions ▲ WARNING Risk of skidding when driving with ESP [®] deactivated If ESP® is deactivated, ESP® cannot carry out vehicle stabilization.
-The availability of further driving safety systems is also limited.
-Drive on carefully.
-Only deactivate ESP® for as long as the situation requires.
+Warning/indicator lamp Possible causes/consequences and ▶ Solutions ► Have ESP [®] checked at a qualified specialist workshop.
+Drive on carefully.Observe the messages on the multifunction display.Visit a qualified specialist workshop.
+ESP® warning lamp flashes The ESP® yellow warning lamp flashes during a journey.
+ESP® intervenes (→ page 139).
+Adapt your driving style to the weather and road conditions.
+The ESP® OFF yellow warning lamp lights up while the engine is on.
+ESP^{\circledR} has been switched off.
+ESP® OFF warning lamp ★ WARNING Risk of skidding when driving with ESP [®] deactivated ESP® OFF Warning lamp If ESP® is deactivated, ESP® cannot carry out vehicle stabilization.
+The availability of further driving safety systems is also limited. ▶ Drive on carefully. ▶ Only deactivate ESP® for as long as the situation requires.
 If ESP® cannot be activated, ESP® is malfunctioning.
-Have ESP® checked immediately at a qualified specialist workshop. $ ightharpoonup$ Comply with instructions to switch ESP $^{\otimes}$ off ($ ightharpoonup$ page 141).
+Have ESP® checked immediately at a qualified specialist workshop. $ ightharpoonup$ Comply with instructions to switch ESP $^{\otimes}$ off ($ ightharpoonup$ page 139).
 ABS warning lamp The ABS yellow warning lamp lights up while the engine is on.
 ABS is malfunctioning.
 If an additional warning tone sounds, this means the EBD is malfunctioning.
-Other driving systems and driving safety systems may also be malfunctioning.
-WARNING There is risk of skidding if EBD or ABS is malfunctioning If EBD or ABS is malfunctioning, the wheels could lock when braking The steering capability and braking characteristics are thus severely impaired.
+Other driving systems and driving safety systems may also be malfunctioning. ★ WARNING There is risk of skidding if EBD or ABS is malfunctioning If EBD or ABS is malfunctioning, the wheels could lock when braking The steering capability and braking characteristics are thus severely impaired.
 The braking distance in an emergency braking situation can increase.
 In addition, other driving safety systems are switched off.
 Drive on carefully.
-Have the brake system checked immediately at a qualified specialist workshop. ▶ Drive on carefully.
-Observe the messages on the multifunction display.
-Visit a qualified specialist workshop.
+Have the brake system checked immediately at a qualified specialist workshop.
+Drive on carefully.Observe the messages on the multifunction display.Visit a qualified specialist workshop.